DieserLaurenz/amazon-location-cookies-generator/README.md

 # AmazonLocationCookiesGenerator

-A Python utility for generating Amazon session cookies with desired location settings.
-This tool addresses the challenge that Amazon sets the delivery location based on the user's IP address, making it difficult to scrape data for other geographic regions.
-The generated cookies may be used to access Amazon data across multiple locales.
+Python utility for generating customized Amazon session cookies with specified location settings.
+Supports multiple Amazon domains and delivery countries, enabling seamless configuration of location-specific preferences.

+Caution: This tool is intended solely to help developers and testers simulate location-specific Amazon settings and is for internal use in development and testing only.
+It is strictly prohibited to use this tool for illegal activities or for fraudulent purposes, including but not limited to circumventing geo-blocks or abusing Amazon policies.
+Use of this tool is at your own risk and the developer disclaims any liability for misuse.

 ## Features